 Lindsay Kolasa is a Community Herbalist, Traditional Food Ways Educator, Soul-worker, and Yoga Teacher with a background in print journalism, non-profit management and social service work.
 She was called to her path by a major health crisis in 2001 which required of her to embark on a healing journey.
 Her work and her teachings are a distillation of what she has learned along the way.

-Originally from New Orleans and Mississippi, she has since lived in Eastern Europe, San Francisco, and the Blue Ridge Mountains of NC.
-Each place offered up a unique set of teachers, botanical wonders, healing modalities, and traditional food ways to enrich her offerings and life-work.
-She moved back to Mississippi in the Fall of 2012 to start Sweet Gum Springs Apothecary, and to begin teaching and speaking about herbal medicine, ecology, and traditional food ways.
-She now lives and works out of Chattanooga, TN.
+Originally from New Orleans and Mississippi, she has since lived in Eastern Europe, San Francisco, and the Blue Ridge Mountains of western NC.
+Each place offered up a unique set of teachers, botanical wonders, healing modalities, and traditional food ways.

-* December — Anusara Immeresion III with Sianna Sherman at Yoga Kula SF
+2009 – Anusara Immeresion III with Sianna Sherman – Yoga Kula SF – San Francisco, CA

-* February to January (2011) — lived/worked at the contemplative/Buddhist retreat center — Southern Dharma Retreat Center in Spring Creek, NC (worked as the Retreat Manager)
+2010 – lived/worked at the contemplative/Buddhist retreat center for a year as their Retreat Manager – Southern Dharma Retreat Center – Spring Creek, NC

-* September to June (2012) — 1-year correspondence course with Dharmagiri (Thanisarra and Kitisaro) — Deepening meditation and contemplation practice
+2011 – 1-year correspondence course with Dharmagiri (Thanisarra and Kitisaro) – meditation and contemplation practice

 * My resume on LinkedIn can be found here.